 Why is this blog successful, even though my past blogs failed miserably?

-Because I learned content marketing + how to write from a marketing perspective.
+Because I learned blog post copywriting + how to write from a marketing perspective.

 I stopped giving too many fucks about writing in a self-indulgent way and started writing for my readers.